64kramsystem/personal_notes/git.md

 #
 rev-parse --abbrev-ref HEAD   # on non named branches (including remote ones) prints `HEAD` symbolic-ref --short -q HEAD  # on non named branches prints nothing

+# Git path relative to repository, from an absolute path.
+Note that the file must be in HEAD.
+#
+ls-tree --full-name --name-only HEAD $filename
 ```

 Porcelain (low(er) level information, intended to be programmatically parsed); can be used to find the remote branch: